-Increase Tool Life, Reduce Tool Wear: 2019 Easy Guide
+Increase Tool Life, Reduce Tool Wear [ Easy Guide ]

 This guide will show you 11 ways to radically increase your tool life and reduce tool wear.
-Plus it will explain the details and mechanisms of tool wear, discuss how to calculate tool wear, and describe tool life monitoring.
+For details and mechanisms of tool wear, discussion of how to calculate tool wear, and descriptions of tool life monitoring, see our dedicated article on Tool Wear.

 11 Tips to Increase Tool Life and Reduce Tool Wear